wolskp/subdominant-1-4-5/README.md

 So in total, we cover more than two octaves within a single key.

-Try taking this lesson by listening to the tonic only in the first exercise.
+Try taking this lesson by listening to the reference only in the first exercise.
 Then switch the reference option to “None” so that you complete all the remaining exercises from memory.

 ![reference-none-s-en](https://github.com/user-attachments/assets/b53cf5be-6ee3-4844-ab6e-22820c9b5277)